Karunabist/learning/README.md

 - [ ] [Codeship]()
 - [ ] [Jenkins: Documentation](https://www.jenkins.io/)
 - [ ] [Docker](https://www.docker.com/)
+    **Note: Docker is all about controlling from CLI**
     - [ ] [Docker image vs Docker container](): The key difference between a Docker image Vs a container is that a Docker image is a read-only immutable template that defines how a container will be realized.
 A Docker container is a runtime instance of a Docker image that gets created when the $ docker run command is implemented.
 	- [ ] [Docker daemon](https://docs.docker.com/get-started/overview/): The Docker daemon ( dockerd ) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.
+	- [ ] [Docker CLI]():  A command line interface client for interacting with the Docker daemon.
 	- [ ] [Docker daemon vs docker engine](https://i.stack.imgur.com/CBgNI.png): Docker Engine is the core product of Docker, including its daemon (dockerd) as well as its CLI (docker).
 Docker Daemon is simply a part of Docker Engine.
 	- [ ] [Remove build cache](https://docs.docker.com/engine/reference/commandline/builder_prune/)
+	- [ ] [Docker Engine REST API](): Docker Engine REST API: An API used by applications to interact with the Docker daemon; it can be accessed by an HTTP client.

 - [X] [sphinx](https://www.sphinx-doc.org/en/master/)
 - [ ] [AWS: Documentation](https://docs.aws.amazon.com/)